hpeiy98/TarsGateway/README.en.md

 ```

 ## 9. Return code description

 200: OK normal response

 400: Bad Request 1.
 Solve the client request packet error.

 403: Forbidden 1.
 The client IP hits the blacklist.

 404: Not Found 1.
-Tup or json protocol can not find the corresponding servant agent; 2.
-Http can not find the back-end site;
+Tup or json protocol can not find the corresponding servant agent.
+2. Http can not find the back-end site.

 429: Too Many Request 1.
-Flow control exceeds limit;
+Flow control exceeds limit.

 500: Server Interval Error 1.
-The http backend does not have a destination configured;
+The http backend does not have a destination configured.

 502: Bad Gateway 1.
-The back-end tars service is called or the http service is abnormal;
+The back-end tars service is called or the http service is abnormal.

 504: Gateway Timeout 1.
-Call the back-end tars service or http service is timed out;
+Call the back-end tars service or http service is timed out.

-##10.
-Log format description
+## 10. Log format description
 TARS-tup & TARS-JSON protocol proxy request response log format description:

 **Normal response log:**